-An Alternative Technology to Bitumen
+An Alternative Technology to the Bitumen

 The temperature of the vacuum tower bottoms is maintained in the blow still between 450°F and 500°F while air is blown into it.
 While this process is often called oxidation (resulting in oxidized Asphalt) there are more reactions happening during the air blowing process.
 Some of these reactions include dehydrogenation, condensation, polymerization and many others.